-- The name on a transcript cannot be found in the PTCAS database, either because your name changed, was misspelled on the transcript, was misspelled on the application, or you have not yet created a PTCAS account.
+- The name on a transcript cannot be found in the PTCAS database, either because your name changed, was misspelled on the transcript, was misspelled on the application, or you have not yet created your PTCAS account.

 The following scenarios can cause transcripts to be rejected and should be avoided whenever possible:

 - A transcript is unofficial, marked as student-issued, or is addressed to someone other than PTCAS.

 - A transcript is missing pages or was severely damaged in the mail.

 - A document received by PTCAS is not a transcript.

 - An incorrect transcript was received; this can occur when another student at your school has the same or similar name and you did not provide enough information to the registrar when you requested your transcript.
 Be sure to provide your schools with as much information as possible so they can properly identify your records.